jantielens/ha-screenshotter/PLAN.md

 - [x] URL list configuration works
 - [x] Screenshots are taken according to schedule
 - [x] Multiple URLs are handled correctly

-### Step 4 Success
-- [x] Web server starts and is accessible
-- [x] All defined endpoints work correctly
-- [x] Screenshots are served with proper headers
-- [x] Latest screenshots are easily accessible
-- [x] Integration with Home Assistant is seamless

 ## Next Steps
 Start with Step 1 to create the basic "Hello World" add-on structure and verify Home Assistant integration works correctly.